Massive star cluster formation I. High star formation efficiency while resolving feedback of individual stars: Discussion

-Though the Firecracker cloud is as massive as M6, its surface density is more comparable to M5.
-This is why we see an overlap between M5 and the Firecracker cloud when M5 has formed $\sim 10^4\rm\, M_\odot$ of stars.
-This is also the amount of stellar mass estimated to have already formed in the Firecracker cloud.
-This supports the possibility that the Firecracker gas velocities could be caused by the contribution of stellar feedback to the velocity dispersion in addition to free-fall collapse.
+Though the Firecracker cloud is as massive as M6, its surface density is lower: more comparable to M5.
+This is why we see an overlap between M5 and the Firecracker cloud when M5 has formed $4\times 10^4\rm\, M_\odot$ of stars, which is on the order of the stellar mass estimated to have already formed in the Firecracker cloud of $\leq 10^4\rm\, M_\odot$.
+This aligns with the idea that surface density is more influential than mass in the formation of star clusters.
+This also supports the possibility that the Firecracker gas velocities could be caused by the contribution of stellar feedback to the velocity dispersion in addition to free-fall collapse.
 The fast dynamical evolution of our models suggests that these are not equilibrium objects, making it unnecessary to invoke a high-pressure background to keep the cloud from expanding.
 This suggests objects like the Firecracker cloud can form from collapse with observed velocity dispersions without invoking a high pressure background medium.

-\subsection{Other Simulations}
+\subsection{Other simulations}

 For massive star clusters to form, they must survive the epoch of gas dispersal and remain bound.
-Numerical studies done by \citet{Geyer2001MNRAS.323..988G} found that if the stars are initially in virial equilibrium with the remaining gas, only clusters with SFE $\ge 50\%$ remain bound against the outflow of the gas. \citet{Li2018ApJ...861..107L} found in their cosmological galaxy formation models that though galactic properties are unaffected by varying $\epsilon_\star$, the properties of star clusters are.
-Particularly, they found that the initial bound fraction of stars increases with $\epsilon_\star$ and cloud mass. \citet{Farias2023MNRAS.tmp.3530F} ran cluster formation models from low-mass ($2\times 10^4\rm\, M_\odot$) clouds and found SFE and gas expulsion time correlate with global bound fraction, with all SFEs $\leq 20\%$ and all bound fractions $\leq 40\%$.
+An analytical model predicts a positive correlation of SFE to SFR and initial cloud mass \citep{Zamora-Aviles2014ApJ...793...84Z}.
+At \response{high enough surface} densities, stellar feedback cannot compete with star formation.
+Numerical studies done by \citet{Geyer2001MNRAS.323..988G} found that if the stars are initially in virial equilibrium with the remaining gas, only clusters with SFE $\ge 50\%$ remain bound against the outflow of the gas. \citet{Li2018ApJ...861..107L} finds in their cosmological galaxy formation models that though galactic properties are unaffected by varying $\epsilon_\star$, the properties of star clusters are affected.
+In particular, they found that the initial bound fraction of stars increases with $\epsilon_\star$ and cloud mass. \citet{Farias2023MNRAS.tmp.3530F} ran cluster formation models from $2\times 10^4\rm\, M_\odot$ clouds and finds that SFE and gas expulsion time correlate with global bound fraction, with all SFEs $\leq 20\%$ and all bound fractions $\leq 40\%$.
 Although it is still possible to form bound clusters with low SFE, these studies imply massive bound star clusters were most likely formed with high SFEs.